-As of June 30, 2021 and 2020, business and industrial park loans receivable consist of the following:
+As of June 30, 2022 and 2021, business and industrial park loans receivable consist of the following:

-2021 2020
+2022 2021

 Loans on real estate and equipment secured by:

-First mortgages/liens \$ 48,466,237 \$ 48,725,545
+First mortgages/liens \$ 28,903,403 \$ 48,466,237

-Letters of credit 3,225,322 4,286,579
+Letters of credit 1,589,519 3,225,322

-Other security/collateral 13,158 39,474
+Other security/collateral 898,305 13,158

-Total loans receivable 51,704,717 53,051,598
+Total loans receivable 31,391,227 51,704,717

-Allowance for loan losses (1,434,722) (1,434,722)
+Allowance for loan losses (1,477,808) (1,434,722)

-Loans receivable, net 50,269,995 51,616,876
+Loans receivable, net 29,913,419 50,269,995

-Current maturities (259,870) (442,502)
+Current maturities (9,782,186) (259,870)

-Long-term portion \$ 50,010,125 \$ 51,174,374
+Long-term portion \$ 20,131,233 \$ 50,010,125

 In fiscal year 2002, the Authority's Committee Members approved a loan for an amount up to \$10,950,000 to Hardin County, Kentucky to help finance the purchase of an approximately 1,600-acre tract of land for future industrial development.
-Hardin County and the Elizabethtown-Hardin County Industrial Foundation, Inc., along with the Cabinet, intend to market this property in order to attract a major manufacturing facility.
-The Cabinet and the Authority along with legislative approval of the Kentucky General Assembly shall have the right to approve the sale or transfer of the property to any such major manufacturing facility.
+Hardin County and the Elizabethtown-Hardin County Industrial Foundation, Inc., along with the Cabinet, marketed the property in order to attract a major manufacturing facility.
+The Cabinet and the Authority, along with legislative approval of the Kentucky General Assembly, had the right to approve the sale or transfer of the property to any such major manufacturing facility.
 The non-interest bearing loan was approved for a term of 10 years (subsequently extended for an additional 10 years through 2022).
-Collateral for the loan is a first mortgage on the property.
-No payments are due on the loan unless Hardin County sells the property.
-There exists the possibility the loan may ultimately be forgiven if a suitable major manufacturer that makes a significant investment and/or creates a significant number of jobs decides to locate a facility in Hardin County.
-As of June 30, 2021 and 2020, the balance of the loan receivable from Hardin County is \$10,639,585.
+Collateral for the loan was a first mortgage on the property.
+No payments were due on the loan unless Hardin County sold the property.
+As of June 30, 2021, the balance of the loan receivable from Hardin County was \$10,639,585.
+The loan receivable was paid in full during fiscal year 2022.

-In fiscal year 2020, pursuant to 2020 Regular Session House Bill 99, the Commonwealth appropriated to the Cabinet \$35,000,000 (see Note H) of proceeds from new bonds (bonds issued by the State Property and Buildings Commission) to create and fund the Direct Health Care Services and Research Facilities Operations Loan to UofL Health-Louisville, Inc., the proceeds of which is to be used to provide direct health care services and research operations facilities.
-The loan is non-interest bearing through March 31, 2025, after which the loan bears interest at a fixed interest rate of 1.00%.
-Monthly interest only payments begin May 1, 2025.
-An annual principal payment of \$1,400,000 is due April 1, 2025.
-Annual principal payments of \$2,400,000 are due thereafter through the April 1, 2040 maturity date of the loan.
+In fiscal year 2020, pursuant to 2020 Regular Session House Bill 99, the Commonwealth appropriated to the Cabinet \$35,000,000 of bond proceeds (bonds issued by the State Property and Buildings Commission) to create and fund the Direct Health Care Services and Research Facilities Operations Loan to UofL Health-Louisville, Inc., the proceeds of which is to be used to provide direct health care services and research operations facilities.
+In fiscal year 2022, pursuant to the First Amendment to the Loan Agreement, the loan agreement was amended to accelerate the repayment of the loan.
+Accordingly, the loan is non-interest bearing and annual principal payments of \$8,750,000 are due each April 1st beginning April 2022 through the April 2025 maturity date of the loan.
 The loan is secured by mortgages and an assignment of rents/leases with respect to four specific properties and is guaranteed by the University of Louisville, UofL Health, Inc., and UofL Health-Shelbyville, Inc. The loan is subject to certain covenants, including, but not limited to, the requirement that at any time before March 31, 2025, UofL Health-Louisville, Inc. shall have received at least \$25,000,000 in total from the Jewish Heritage Fund for Excellence and/or the Jewish Hospital & St. Mary's Healthcare Foundation, matching funds UofL Health-Louisville, Inc. shall not have an obligation to repay.